Skip to main content

 • CD4 and viral load history

-• History of any HIV-related illness
+• History of HIV-related illness

 • Past medical and surgical history, including: